 However, I am still a girl and I enjoy having a few nice items of clothing.

-Shopping with a 1-year-old is pure torture, so Thredup has become my fashion tool for still dressing trendy on a budget.
+Shopping with a 1-year-old is pure torture, so Thredup has become my to to fashion website for dressing trendy on a budget.

 How to use Thredup to save money on clothing